karankmr1/revision/README.md

 # revision
-This is a revision of git&amp;github
+This is a revision of git&amp;github.